 - Equipment rental fees: this is where your monthly cable and Internet bundle deal can jump by quite a bit.
 Modems and set-top boxes may cost as much as $10/month each.
 DVRs can run as high as $20 for the whole house.

 The good news is that you can often have some of these fees waived.
 Don't hesitate to ask while ordering your service whether your provider is willing to do the install for free.
 You have a much better chance of getting them to budge on the installation fee if you're ordering multiple services as opposed to just one (I found this out the hard way).
 Additionally, some companies also allow you to do the install yourself for free or a reduced fee.

 Another thing that high-speed Internet providers don't usually tell you when you order bundles is that you can usually buy your own modem if you wish.
 This is a major untapped source of savings.
 You can buy a modem for around $100.
 When you consider that you may pay more than that just for one year of rental, it's definitely a better deal over the long haul.
 And the best part is, it's not difficult to use your own modem.
 Just make sure you get a model on the provider's approved list, then call them and they will guide you through the setup.

-Bundles can be a great way to save money if you're in the market for multiple services, whether that means phone and cable, cable and Internet, phone and Internet, or all three.
-The fact that many of the best Internet providers are also the best cable TV providers works to your advantage.
-Plus, it's easy to find the perfect deal for your needs by using our handy zip code checker to find the best Internet providers in your area
+Bundles can be a great way to save money if you're in the market for multiple services, whether that means phone and cable, cable and the Internet, phone and Internet, or all three.
+The fact that many of the best Internet providers are also the finest cable TV providers works to your advantage.
+Plus, it's easy to find the perfect deal for your needs by using our handy zip code checker to find Internet providers in your area.